jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 - does a longer platform lifespan guarantee more sales?
 - Is competition a big factor in sales(does less competition mean more profits)?
 #
-### **regional bias**
+### **Regional bias**
-as mentioned previously we will look at how the sales of videogames from particular platforms differ by region, mainly just to see how the bias changes.
+As mentioned previously we will look at how the sales of videogames from particular platforms differ by region, mainly just to see how the bias changes.
 I will do this by counting the number of videogames on each console, which have sales greater than 10,000 USD in each region.
 If one were to use only videogames available to all platforms, there would be very little data to observe so for this purposes of this analysis we will consider all videogames available to each platform. the data is shown below in figures 1.1-1.6: